yoren/wp-a11y-docs/index.md

 permalink: /
 ---

-# WP Accessibility Knowledge Base
+# [draft] WP Accessibility Knowledge Base demo website
 {: .fs-9 }

 Documentation about the accessibility of WordPress.
 For the community, by the community.